-The reason we developed the Mobile Map Widget as a plugin, is because while implementing the widget for a mobile framework we were building for the hospitality industry, we realised that this widget can come in handy for many other scenarios too.
+The reason I developed the SO Mobile Map Widget as a plugin, is because while implementing the widget for a mobile framework I am building for the hospitality industry, I realised that this widget can come in handy for many other scenarios too.
 You can include it on your company website to help people find your office location from wherever in the city they are.
 A travel information site can use it to include maps of tourist attractions, bars and restaurants can use it, you can use it to direct people to your new home, it can even come in handy for if you organise a party with a location that is kept secret till the very last moment!

-Google Static Maps API Key (REQUIRED).
+- Google Static Maps API Key (optional).
 You can use the instructions in the above linked Developer Guide to activate the Static Maps API and create your key.

 - Description (optional).
 You can use this field to add a description under the map image, for example to inform your visitors that the image is clickable.